 Crowdfunding is an invaluable tool for the budding author and a potential integral part of an indie publisher's business mode.
 But if you're only using it to just for build short term funds to support your project financing needs, you're missing out on a YOUJJJJH (and I mean YOUJJJJH!) part of what crowdfunding can do for you.

 If you come to the course with a campaign idea, this course will allow you to actually build your campaign, and acquire tools to help you execute it, including the exclusive FreshVoice Rewards Matrix Planner, an extensive and active spreadsheet that models all your ideas and helps you price perks, plan your expenses and set your target goal(s).
-(And bonus, the Planner and all other planning tools are yours to keep for future campaigns, too!)
+(And bonus, the Planner and all other planning tools are yours to keep for future campaigns!)